Table of Contents

 To succeed, you’ll need to know your learning curve, your best practices, and yourself.
 There’s a lot more you’ll need to know if you’re going to succeed but these few points are a good place to start.
 So let’s get going.

-The first thing you need to do before you put on your trader’s hat, is ask yourself what exactly you want that’s led you to pursue a potential career in the market.
+The first thing you need to do before you put on your trader’s hat is to ask yourself what exactly you want that’s led you to pursue a potential career in trading.
 One of the main reasons people try out trading is because it offers independence.
 You’ll no longer have a demanding, unappreciative boss breathing down your neck, scrutinizing your every move, nor will you have clients to serve.
 Sounds good, doesn’t it?

-Trading is after all a skill and you should mentally approach learning it as such.
+Trading is, after all, skill and you should mentally approach learning it as such.
 Like all other skills, trading prowess is something to be acquired through training, coaching, and strong dedication.
 There are techniques to learn, practice, and master.

 Once you know that this is what you want and that this is what you’re going to go into, you should start looking for ways to learn.
 Be aware that there are thousands of systems and practice schemes on how to succeed as a trader.

 The reason there are so many is that trading is an individual skill.
 Every single trader has a different approach and a different interpretation of how it should be done.
 Your attitude towards education should be very flexible and open to many ways of thinking.
 Your goal here is to find the one that works for you.
 Most education systems you come across won’t fit you.
 You need to be prepared to sift through everything that is available before you settle on a program or course that works for you.

 Here is a good place to start – The Highest Accuracy Method in trading.

 Don’t pay until you learn and understand exactly what it is you can do based on your personality.
 Use the free version of whichever system clicks with your brain until you’re absolutely sure you’ve found the right one.
 Only then should you go and find the premium one and pay for further studies.